Acupuncture and IVF

 Influence of acupuncture on the pregnancy rate in patients who undergo assisted reproduction therapy.

 Fertil Steril.
 2002 Apr;77(4):721-4.
 Paulus WE, Zhang M, Strehler E, El-Danasouri I, Sterzik K. – Department of Reproductive Medicine, Christian-Lauritzen-Institut, Ulm, Germany.
-CONCLUSION(S): Acupuncture seems to be a useful tool for improving pregnancy rate after ART.

 Published on Apr 1, 2002